occivink/mpv-scripts/README.md

 Pan the current video or image with the cursor.

-The script is intended to be used with a mouse binding, such as `MOUSE_BTN0` but you can use whatever.
+This script offers two commands `drag-to-pan` and `pan-follows-cursor`.
+The former is similar to how panning a map works, while the second shows a portion of the image according to the position of the cursor in the mpv window.

+You can use this script with mouse bindings such as `MOUSE_BTN0` but any other key works too.
 Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

 Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something.
-There's not much we can do about this script-side.
+I don't think there is much we can do about this script-side.

 # misc.lua